govuk-one-login/txma-audit/event-processing/README.md

 sam build --template-file event-processing-template.yml --config-file config/samconfig-event-processing.toml --config-env "<environment name>" sam deploy --config-file config/samconfig-event-processing.toml --config-env "<environment name>" --s3-bucket "<bucket name>"
 ```
-*Note*: When deploying the event processor also include the `--resolve-s3` argument in order to automatically create an s3 bucket of the lambda zip.
+*Note*: When deploying the event processor also include the `--resolve-s3` argument in order to automatically create an s3 bucket to store the lambda zip.

 *Deploying Locally*: When deploying locally you can specify the profile to be used for deployment by adding the profile argument e.g.